Debbiepimpo/milestone1/README.md

 <h4>Acknowledgements</h4>

 I received inspiration for this project from bootstrap, from the examples that Code Institute provides, searching for some little details on `Google` and `Youtube` tutorials specialy for animation.
-I took some of the band knowledge from `wikipedia.org` webiste, even I've been inspired for the color range
-I've used by the official The Monkees website and blog with a little touch of vintage.
+I've been inspired for the color range that I've used by the official The Monkees website and blog with a little touch of vintage.

-I also used the Media Query for the collapsed navbar on mobile devices views.

 <h5>This site it will be only use for educational purposes</h5>